proplot-dev/proplot/docs/configuration.rst

    (see below).
 3. ProPlot :ref:`rcParamsShort` settings.
 These have no dots (see below).

-You can change settings with the `~proplot.rctools.rc` object as follows.
+You can change settings with the `~proplot.rctools.rc` object as follows:

 * ``plot.rc.name = value``
 * ``plot.rc['name'] = value``